Aulus Gabinius: Career

 In 55 BC Pompey convinced Gabinius to march to Egypt to restore Ptolemy XII to his throne.
 Gabinius did so without the consent of the Senate.
 He succeeded after a short successful campaign, in which he was supported by the young cavalry officer Mark Antony.
 He left some of his troops, the so-called Gabiniani, in Egypt to protect Ptolemy XII.
 These Gabiniani fought against rebellious subjects of the king and later, after the king's death, against Gaius Julius Caesar.

 During Gabinius's time in Egypt, Syria had been devastated by robbers, and Alexander, son of Aristobulus, had again taken up arms with the object of depriving Hyrcanus II of the high-priesthood.
 Gabinius marched into Judea and defeated Alexander near Mount Tabor killing 10,000 of Alexander's men.
 With some difficulty Gabinius restored order in Syria, and in 54 BC handed over the province to his successor, Marcus Licinius Crassus.
 The Roman equites (knights), who as tax collectors had suffered heavy losses during the disturbances in Syria, were greatly embittered against Gabinius, and, when he appeared in the Senate to give an account of his governorship, he was brought to trial on three counts, all involving a capital offence.

 On the charge of maiestas (high treason) incurred by having left his province for Egypt without the consent of the Senate and in defiance of the Sibylline Books, Gabinius was acquitted.
 It was said that the judges were bribed, and even Cicero, an enemy of Gabinius, was persuaded by Pompey to say as little as he could.
 On the second charge, that of repetundae (extortion during the administration of his province), with special reference to the 10,000 talents paid by Ptolemy XII for his restoration, he was found guilty, in spite of evidence offered on his behalf by Pompey and witnesses from Alexandria and the eloquence of Cicero, who had been induced to plead his cause.
 Nothing but Cicero's wish to do a favour to Pompey could have induced him to take on the task.
 Commentators hint that the half-heartedness of Cicero's defence contributed to Gabinius's condemnation.
 The third charge, that of ambitus (illegalities committed during his canvassing for the consulship), was consequently dropped.
 Gabinius went into exile and his property was confiscated.

-After the outbreak of Caesar's Civil War, Gabinius was recalled by Gaius Julius Caesar in 49 BC and entered his service, but took no active part against his old patron, Pompey.
+After the outbreak of Civil War in 49 BC, Gabinius was recalled by Gaius Julius Caesar and entered his service, but took no active part against his old patron, Pompey.
 After the Battle of Pharsalus, he was commissioned to transport some recently levied troops to Illyricum.
-On his way overland, he was attacked by the Dalmatians and with difficulty made his way to Salona (Dalmatia).
+On his way overland, he was attacked by the Dalmatians and with difficulty made his way to Salona.
 There Gabinius defended himself against the attacks of the Pompeian commander, Marcus Octavius, but a few months later died of illness (48 BC or the beginning of 47 BC).